OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 The [fingerprintjs2](https://github.com/Valve/fingerprintjs2) JavaScript library can be used to carry out client-side fingerprinting.

+It should be noted that as all this information is provided by the client, it can potentially be spoofed by an attacker.
+In some cases spoofing these attributes is trivial (such as the "User-Agent") header, but in other cases it may be more difficult to modify these attributes.

 ## Require Unpredictable Usernames

 Credential stuffing attacks rely on not just the re-use of passwords between multiple sites, but also the re-use of usernames.
 A significant number of websites use the email address as the username, and as most users will have a single email address they use for all their accounts, this makes the combination of an email address and password very effective for credential stuffing attacks.

 Requiring users to create their own username when registering on the website makes it harder for an attacker to obtain valid username and password pairs for credential stuffing, as many of the available credential lists only include email addresses.
-Providing the user with generated username can provide a higher degree of protection (as users are likely to choose the same username on most websites), but is user friendly.
-Additionally, care needs to be taken to ensure that any generated usernames are not predictable (such as being based on the user's full name, or sequential numeric IDs), as this could make enumerating valid usernames for a password spraying attack easier.
+Providing the user with a generated username can provide a higher degree of protection (as users are likely to choose the same username on most websites), but is user friendly.
+Additionally, care needs to be taken to ensure that the generated username is not predictable (such as being based on the user's full name, or sequential numeric IDs), as this could make enumerating valid usernames for a password spraying attack easier.

 # Defense in Depth